kimiklein/kimiklein.github.io/_pages/about.md

   - /about.html
 ---

-I work as a postdoctoral researcher in algorithm theory and discrete optimization at Kiel University.
-Currently I work on my own [DFG project](https://gepris.dfg.de/gepris/person/442077393?context=person&task=showDetail&id=442077393&) on the topic "Approximation Methods in Integer Programming".
+I am a visiting professor at the University of Bremen, doing research in the area of algorithm theory and discrete optimization.
+Also, I work on my [DFG project](https://gepris.dfg.de/gepris/person/442077393?context=person&task=showDetail&id=442077393&) on the topic "Approximation Methods in Integer Programming".
 Before that I was a PostDoc at EPFL in the group of Friedrich Eisenbrand.
 I received my PhD at Kiel University where I was adviced by Klaus Jansen.

 Main Interests
 ------